pantheon-systems/terminus/docs/Models/Collections/Backups.md

     Cancels an environment's regular backup schedule

 ##### Return:
-    [boolean] True if operation was successful
+    [bool] True if operation was successful

 ---